Capitol of Puerto Rico: Building complex

-The immediate area surrounding the Capitol is known as the Distrito Capitalino (Capitol District), which is a disconnected building complex composed of early- to mid-20th century structures of varying architectural styles surrounding the Capitol.
-The district also contains two public squares facing the north façade of the Capitol and a landscaped park facing the south façade, all serving as a centers of patriotism and civic virtues.
+The immediate area surrounding the Capitol is known as the Distrito Capitalino (Capitol District), which is a disconnected building complex composed of early- to mid-20th-century structures of varying architectural styles around the Capitol.
+The district also contains two public squares facing the north façade of the Capitol and a landscaped park facing the south façade, all serving as a center of patriotism and civic virtues.

 Annex buildings

 The Capitol has two annex buildings functioning as office space for legislators, discreetly located within the immediate east and west grounds of the Capitol, which were originally reserved for gardens.
 The Rafael Martínez Nadal Building serves as the Senate Annex on the eastern Senate side of the Capitol with offices for senators and two hearing rooms, and the Ernesto Ramos Antonini Building serves as the House Annex on the western House side of the Capitol with offices for representatives as well as hearing rooms.

 These identical buildings were constructed in a Tropical Modern, International style by the Toro Ferrer firm in 1955.
 Each two-story building has a low-lying rectangular plan with a flat roof, and their exterior features strip windows with aluminum sunshades, glass panes, and marble facing.
 All spaces are laid along an interior courtyard with landscaped areas, reflecting pools, and two entrance lobbies at each end.